hurstmichelle/QuadLabSite/content/join/index.md

 ## Postdoctoral Scholars

-We are not looking to hire a postdoc right now, but check back regularly for updates!
+We do not currently have any open postdoc positions.
+If you are interested in applying for a postdoc fellowship or other grant to get outside support to join the lab, please reach out.

 ## Graduate Students

-The deadline for the 2024-2025 academic year has passed.
-We will most likely be considering applications for the 2025-2026 academic year, which will have a deadline of Dec 1.
+We will be considering applications for a Fall 2025 start date.
 You can learn more about the Psychology Graduate Program [here](https://psych.rutgers.edu/academics/graduate/graduate-program-overview#areas-of-study).
 Students in my lab are expected specialize in [Cognitive Psychology](https://psych.rutgers.edu/academics/graduate/co), and can optionally pursue a certificate in [Cognitive Science](https://ruccs.rutgers.edu/academics/graduate/graduate-certificate).
         <br>
+For more information about applying to work in the lab, please see {{% staticref "uploads/FAQs_gradschool.pdf" "newtab" %}}Potential Grad Student Q&A{{% /staticref %}}.

 ## Undergraduate Research Assistants